Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-pixeditor.md

 ![PixEditor interface](/assets/ndh18-pixeditor-pixeditor_interface.png){: .image }

 ### File extension control
-The first step when exploting such application is to control the extension of the generated file.
+The first step when exploiting such an application is to control the extension of the generated file.

 Three parameters were sent while saving an image:
 * Data: the array of pixels that forms the image